 Buying a Property in Romania – Real Estate Law in Romania

-After 2012, foreign citizens EU citizens (non-Romanian) may purchase a home or apartment in Romania may freely buy and sell any Romanian property without restrictions.
+After 2012, foreign citizens and EU citizens (non-Romanian) may purchase a home or apartment in Romania and may freely buy and sell any Romanian property without restrictions.
 Along with the selling price for the property, buying real estate in Romania has other costs.

 Related Contents :